dymmond/asyncmq/docs/en/docs/learn/integration.md

 # Esmerald Integration Tutorial

 Welcome to a hands-on, behind-the-scenes guide for integrating **AsyncMQ** into your **Esmerald** application.
-We’ll sprinkle in professional insights and a dash of humor, because who said documentation has to be dry?
+We'll sprinkle in professional insights and a dash of humor, because who said documentation has to be dry?

 We will be running examples using [Esmerald](https://esmerald.dev) because AsyncMQ is from the same authors so it makes sense to use the tools of the ecosystem but this is not **mandatory** as you can replace Esmerald with any other